 Modern Slavery Statement

-Cancer Research UK is the world’s leading cancer charity dedicated to saving lives through research.
-We rely on the generosity of the public to fund this research through donations, buying goods in our shops or on-line and taking part in a wide range of fundraising events.
+CRUK is the world’s largest cancer charity dedicated to saving lives through research.
+We rely on the generosity of the public to fund this research through donations, buying goods in our shops or online and taking part in a wide range of fundraising events.

 Our Supply Chain

-The Charity uses a wide range of suppliers who supply goods for sale, provide services at events and support the operations of the Charity.
-These include a small number of suppliers, direct or indirect, in countries deemed to be higher risk, based on the Global Slavery Index.
+CRUK uses a wide range of suppliers who supply goods for sale, provide services at events and support our operations.

-This statement has been approved by the Trustees of Cancer Research UK and the Boards of Directors of Cancer Research UK Trading Limited and Cancer Research Technology Limited and signed on their behalf.
+This statement has been formally approved by the Trustees of Cancer Research UK and the Directors of Cancer Research UK Trading Limited and signed on their behalf.